Gaussian beams and caustic avoidance in gravitational optics: Welldefinedness of the Gaussian beam for finite sources

-In this section we show that the criteria required for a well--defined Gaussian beam evolution outlined in Section~\ref{sec:On the complex wavefront curvature} are fulfilled for the Gaussian beam wave function given in eq.~(\ref{eq:Gaussian_form}).
-Those Gaussian beams are represented by a complex curvature matrix, $\mathbf{\Gamma}$, whose real and imaginary parts are respectively given by eqs.~(\ref{eq:Gamma_R_ext_source}) and (\ref{eq:Gamma_I_ext_source}).
+In this section, we show that the criteria required for a welldefined Gaussian beam evolution outlined in Section \ref{sec:On the complex wavefront curvature} are fulfilled for the Gaussian beam wave function suggested in (\ref{eq:Gaussian_form}).
+Those Gaussian beams are represented by a complex curvature matrix, $\mathbf{\Gamma}$, whose real and imaginary parts are respectively given by (\ref{eq:Gamma_R_ext_source}) and (\ref{eq:Gamma_I_ext_source}).